rrhett/ngae/README.md

   letter and contain only lower case letters, numbers and hyphens).

 This will deploy to Appengine with a new version name that matches the git tag.

+Firebase deployments will deploy with a message indicating the git commit, but currently does not require or use git tags at all.